creativescala/creative-scala/book/src/pages/hof/functions.md

     .on(loop(n - 1))
 ```

-To capture in code we need to allow:
+To capture this in code we need to allow:

 1. varying how we build the result of the recursion (in one case it's `beside`, while we use `on` in the other); and
 2. creating the `Image` at the current step to depend on `n` (as in the case taken from `polygonPoints`, where we use the value `n` to determine the location of the circle.)